Plas Madoc: History

 The land that the housing estate now stands on was once part of the Chirk Estate.
 Between 1677 and 1678, there was an ironworks including a charcoal-fired blast furnace situated on the site, although the precise location of the blast furnace has not been determined.
 The furnace had an annual output of 300 ST in 1711, and between 1757 and 1761 (or potentially earlier), there could have been a site for Coke smelting.

-The site was developed by the Lloyd family of Plas Madoc, with their descendents later establishing the Acrefair or New Ruabon Iron Works on the estate in around 1817.
+The site was developed by the Lloyd family of Plas Madoc, with their descendants later establishing the Acrefair or New Ruabon Iron Works on the estate in around 1817.
 By the early 19th century, there was a coal mining operation of the "Plas Madoc Colliery" in the area, established by the Lloyd family and their successors the Rowlands family, with a pit recorded to be present in the area by the early 19th century.

 The area was connected to the Trevor Basin by the Ruabon Brook Railway (by the railway's "Plasmadoc branch") in 1808, with the railway later extended to Pen-y-cae and Rhosllanerchrugog by 1821, and continued operating until the 1860s.
 When the ironworks ceased production by 1822, it contained two blast furnaces, 18 puddling furnaces, a large double casting house and a steam engine used to power the blast furnaces.
 There are no surface traces of the former industrial activities.